 Letters of recommendation are not required.
-If you choose to submit letters of recommendation, be sure they validate or certify leadership, exceptional talent, or special circumstances.
-The most helpful letters are from individuals who know you well and who can write about what distinguishes you from other applicants.
+If an applicant chooses to submit letters of recommendation, be sure they validate or certify leadership, exceptional talent, or special circumstances.
+The most helpful letters are from individuals who know the applicant well and who can write about what distinguishes the applicant from other applicants.
 Please submit no more than two letters of recommendation.
 Photocopies are acceptable.
 A limited number of applicants who do not have the college preparatory course work or strong academic credentials may be offered provisional admission that requires the successful completion of a Bridge program at Texas A&M University at Galveston.